JayDaley/tao/Participating in IETF Meetings.md

 The Jonathan B. Postel Service Award is presented annually during an IETF Administrative Plenary, by the president of the Internet Society, to an individual or organization that has made outstanding and sustained contributions in service to the Internet community.
 The award is named after Dr. Jonathan B. Postel to recognize and commemorate the extraordinary stewardship he exercised throughout a 30-year career in networking.

 # <a id="insessionparticipation">Participating in sessions</a>
+## <a id="meetecho">Meetecho Participation Tool</a>
+All meeting participants, both onsite and remote, need to use Meetecho in order to participate in sessions as it is used for key operations such as joining the queue to speak, and responding to a poll called by the chairs.
+Meetecho is WebRTC based and runs in any browser.
+There is a separate cut-down version that works on mobile browsers.
+The [Meeting Technology](https://www.ietf.org/how/meetings/technology/) page has extensive guides to Meetecho.

-## <a id="insessiononsite">Onsite</a>
+## <a id="onsite">Onsite</a>
 Most of the rooms are laid out in classroom style with chairs facing to the front of the room, where there is a desk for the chair, two large screens, and a lectern, all facing back into the room.
 There will also be one or two microphones in the gangways between the chairs for people to stand when asking questions or making comments.

-When you enter a session you should register your participation using the mobile Meetecho app by scanning the barcode outside of the room or just inside the door.
+When you enter a session you should register your participation using the mobile browser Meetecho by scanning the barcode outside of the room or just inside the door.
 This is required to ensure the transparency of the standards process and in case of any legal action around Intellectual Property and what was disclosed in front of whom.

 Different WGs chairs have very different styles, so it is impossible to generalize how a WG meeting will feel.
 All WGs have agendas, however, and most will follow the following approach.

 At the beginning of the meeting, the chair will call for volunteers to take minutes.
 More than one person can do so, and they are often done on a Web page using a collaborative editing app.
 Taking minutes can be a good way to ensure you follow the discussions without distraction!
 The link to the web page will be part of the WG entry that is part of the online meeting agenda.
 There is also a chance to make any last-minute updates to the agenda.
 This is known as "agenda bashing."
 Finally, there will be a review of the Note Well.
 The order in which these things happen can vary, but they are all done before the meeting really "starts."

-To speak during a meeting, use the Meetecho app to join the speaking queue and when you are called by the chair, go to the microphone(s) located near the middle of the room.
+To speak during a meeting, use Meetecho to join the speaking queue and when you are called by the chair, go to the microphone(s) located near the middle of the room.
 For controversial topics, there will be a long queue, but do not hesitate to be the first person to join the queue if you have a question or a contribution to the discussion.
 The mics perform a very useful task: they let the people listening remotely and in the room hear your question or comment.
 When you first speak, say your name and affiliation for identification purposes.
 If you miss this, folks will often say "name!" to remind you.
 Don't be embarrassed if this happens, it's not uncommon.

-## <a id="insessionremote">Remote</a>
-The IETF uses Meetecho, a browser-based remote participation tool built on WebRTC, a set of IETF standards.
-This tool is free and does not require any advance download.
-When you first launch Meetecho it will authenticate you using your Datatracker credentials by OIDC and ask for permissions to use your camera and microphone.
-If you have registered for the meeting with a different email address to your Datatracker credentials then you will be denied access.

-To minimize issues, a test Meetecho room is made available throughout the meeting.
-If you are a new participant then you should test Meetecho first.

-## <a id="insessionchat">Chat</a>
+## <a id="chat">Chat</a>
 All sessions have a chat stream integrated into MeetEcho.
 This uses an open source messaging system called *Zulip*, which has free clients for all major OS's if you want to connect separately.
 Each WG session has its own Zulip stream.
+The [Meeting Technology](https://www.ietf.org/how/meetings/technology/) page has more details on Zulip.

-## <a id="insessionmaterials">Materials</a>
+## <a id="materials">Materials</a>
 The links for the Meetecho rooms, the chat rooms, and meeting materials, can always be found in the right-hand side of the agenda, under the different icons.
 The materials are also available within the Meetecho room.

-## <a id="insessionrecordings">Recordings</a>
+## <a id="conflicts">Session Conflicts</a>
-All sessions are recorded and can be viewed after the meeting, along with chat logs and meeting minutes.
-This can be useful to refresh your memory while writing a trip report, or for catching up on what happened when you wanted to be in two WG meetings at once.
-It happens; scheduling conflicts are unavoidable.
+Scheduling conflicts are unavoidable and participants work around this in a number of ways.
+Some sit in one session and watch another remotely, while other watch the recording of a sessions after the meeting.

 # <a id="onsitefacilities">Onsite Facilities</a>

 ## <a id="registrationdesk">Registration Desk</a>
 There is an onsite Registration Desk staffed throughout the meeting, where you collect your badge and any giveaways such as a t-shirt.

 There is always a "materials distribution table" near the Registration Desk, which is used to make appropriate information available to the onsite participants (e.g., copies of something discussed in a Working Group session, descriptions of online IETF-related information).
 Please check with the Secretariat before placing materials on the desk; the Secretariat has the right to remove material that they feel is not appropriate.
 This is also where COVID masks and Rapid Antigen Tests are distributed.

-Incidentally, the IETF registration desk is often a convenient place to arrange to meet people.
-If someone says "meet me at registration," you should clarify if they mean the IETF Registration Desk, or the hotel registration desk: This has been a common cause of missed connections.

 ## <a id="namebadges">Name Badges</a>
 All participants are provided with a name badge and are expected to wear it while participating.
 Many people wear their badges when socializing in the venue as it helps people in person.